izwick-schachter/atd/README.md

 ##### Any help you can give would be increbible, please don't be shy

 If you want to contribute, please just shoot me an email at izwick.schachter@gmail.com.
 I would love any help I can get from any level of developer.
 Especailly if you have expierence with volt.
 I have absolutly no expierence so it would be really create to have someone onboard who can help me implient some volt-like functionality.
 I would also like somebody who can help me write tests (someone with Rack::Test expierence) for this project because I am not good at writing tests.

+Also, feel free to open an issue about any problems, just knowing about issues and features people want would still be incredibly useful.
+Anything is possible from here, so don't be afraid to ask for any features your heart desires.
+To contribute, feel free to use pull requests.